Albert-Figuerola/VW_Cleaning_Robot/README.md

 The factory floor is represented as a grid, with the bottom-left corner defined as coordinates `(0, 0)`.
 Each robot’s position is described using X and Y coordinates along with a direction it is facing:
 `North (N)`, `East (E)`, `South (S)`, or `West (W)`.
-For example, `(0, 0, N)` means the robot starts at the bottom-left corner facing north.
+For example, `(0, 0, N)` means the robot starts in the bottom-left corner facing north.
 Moving north from `(X, Y)` results in `(X, Y + 1)`.

 Robots are controlled using a sequence of instructions: